nguyenkhois/mandatory-react/README.md

 * MacOS
 * Debian

-Webpack Dev Server reload automatically your web browser whenever a change is made to one of your files.
+Webpack Dev Server reload automatically your web browser whenever a change is made to one of your files (*.js or *.css).

 View more information om Webpack Dev Server issues when you have problems on Windows.
+Solution is...
 [No spaces?
 No error](https://github.com/webpack/webpack-dev-server/issues/1373)

 ## Installation
 * Run `npm install` to install all needed packages

 ## Using
 * Run `npm start` or `npm run start` to start your local web server at `localhost:3000`
-* Run `npm run build` to build your *.js files to `output` folder
-* Run `npm run build:all` to build all your files (*.js and styles.css) with `--mode production` to `output` folder
+* Run `npm run build:all` to build all your files (*.js and styles.css) with `--mode production` to `output` and `public` folders.

 ## References
 * [Tutorial: Intro To React](https://reactjs.org/tutorial/tutorial.html)